Set Up API OAuth2 Authentication in Katalon Studio

 • Launch Katalon Studio and create or open your project.

 • Navigate to Object Repository and create a new RESTful request object.
-Here, you’ll configure the request URL, method, and other parameters for the Salesforce API you intend to test.
+Configure the request URL, method, and other parameters for the Salesforce API you intend to test.

 • In the request object configuration, go to the Authorization tab.